dimsemenov/PhotoSwipe/website/documentation/api.md

     // e.detail.pointerType // mouse, touch, or pen
 });

+// Allow to call preventDefault on down and up events pswp.listen('preventDragEvent', function(e, isDown, preventObj) {
+	// e - original event
+	// isDown - true = drag start, false = drag release

+	// Line below will force e.preventDefault() on:
+	// touchstart/mousedown/pointerdown events
+	// as well as on:
+	// touchend/mouseup/pointerup events
+	preventObj.prevent = true;
+});
 ```

 Some method or property is missing?
+Found a grammatical mistake?
 Know how this page can be improved?
-[Suggest an edit!](https://github.com/dimsemenov/PhotoSwipe/blob/master/website/documentation/responsive-images.md)
+[Please suggest an edit!](https://github.com/dimsemenov/PhotoSwipe/blob/master/website/documentation/responsive-images.md)